Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day 24: 10/12/25: Did Stack Problems
 Did a stack problem today.
 Getting back in the hang of things.
 I need to get stack down and then do some graphs and I should be good to go
+Did another stack problem, just append and see if last three characters are == 'abc'